Kristopher38/OC-Von-Neumann-probe/README.md

   - [ ] Keeping track of tool damage and recrafting it if broken
   - [ ] Recognizing specific structures from map data
   - [ ] Keeping track of robot's energy level, fuel left and going to the lcharging location if energy is low enough and fuel spent
   - [ ] Customizable logging with different levels and targets (stdout, file, network)
+  - [ ] Visualisation library for easier debugging with OpenGlasses2
 - [ ] Efficient mining
   - [x] Scanning ore locations with the geolyzer
   - [x] Planning efficient path with TSP algorithms